stowage/km-5-pult/README.md

 # KM-5 Heat-Meter Control Panel

-I wrote this in 2005.
+I wrote this program in 2005.
 It allows to control KM-5 heat-meter using RS232 interface, you can also connect it thru RS232-USB converter

 this program simulates AP-5 and can control real KM-5 heat-meter.